jnwatson/py-lmdb/docs/index.rst

                 font-size: larger">
         <strong style="color: #7f0000">WORK IN PROGRESS</strong><br>
         <br>
-        This wrapper is not yet thoroughly documented or heavily tested but it already works well.
+        This is not yet thoroughly documented or heavily tested but the cffi version already works well.
+Ensure you install with LMDB_FORCE_CFFI=1 in your environment.
     </div>

 .. currentmodule:: lmdb